francisnazareth/find-the-best-karak/README.md

    <details>
        <summary>Here is a good prompt that you can use. </summary>

-       add an Azure map icon next to the restaurant name.
+       Add an Azure map icon next to the restaurant name.
 The latitude and longitude are provided in karak.json.
 When the user clicks the map icon, the map with restaurant location should be displayed in a pop-up screen.
    </details>

 > [!TIP]
 > Ask the proctor for Azure Maps subscription key.
+You will need to replace the variable YOUR_AZURE_MAPS_SUBSCRIPTION_KEY with the Azure maps subscription key, in the javascript file.

 The final website may resemble the following image: